awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/import-lambda-function-cli.md

 1. \(Optional\) Specify the version \(`componentVersion`\) for the component\.
 If you omit this parameter, AWS IoT Greengrass creates the component with the version of the Lambda function as a valid semantic version\.
 For example, if your function version is `3`, the component version becomes `3.0.0`\.
 **Note**
 <a name="component-version-uniqueness-para"></a>Each component version that you upload must be unique\.
-You can't edit a component version after you upload it\.
+Make sure that you upload the correct component version, because you can't edit it after you upload it\.
 <a name="semver-para"></a>AWS IoT Greengrass uses semantic versions for components\.
 Semantic versions follow a *major*\.*minor*\.*patch* number system\.
 For example, version `1.0.0` represents the first major release for a component\.
 For more information, see the [semantic version specification](https://semver.org/)\.

    ```